ess-dmsc/vmm-sdat/README.md

     -f: h5 data file with the extension .h5.
 The data file was created by ESS DAQ tool

-    -vmm: mapping of detectors, plane, fecs and chips starting and ending with \" and separated by brackets and comma {{det, plane, fec,chip}, {det, plane, fec, chip}, etc.}
+    -vmm: mapping of detectors, plane, fecs and chips starting and ending with " and separated by brackets and comma {{det, plane, fec,chip}, {det, plane, fec, chip}, etc.}
         The tuples for the VMMs are defined as follows: detector (choose a number between 0 and 255) plane (0 or 1)
-            fec (fecID set in firmware based on IP address, 10.0.0.1 is fecID 1, 10.0.0.2 is fecID 2 and so on) vmm (depends on connection of hybrid to FEC, FEC channel 1 equals VMMs 0 and 1, FEC channel 2 VMMs 2 and 3, FEC channel 8 VMMs 14 and 15)
-        When looking at the detector, the following conventions are used:
+            fec (fecID set in firmware based on IP address, 10.0.0.1 is fecID 1, 10.0.0.2 is fecID 2 and so on) vmm (depends on connection of hybrid to FEC, FEC channel 1 equals VMMs 0 and 1, FEC channel 2 VMMs 2 and 3, FEC channel 8 VMMs 14 and 15) When looking at the detector, the following conventions are used:
             - top side of the hybrids is visible (if the hybrids are mounted in the readout plane)
-            - side of the Hirose connector (bottom of the hybird) is visible (if hybrids are mounted on the side of the detector)
+            - side of the Hirose connector (bottom of the hybird) is visible (hybrids mounted on detector side)
             - plane 0 is at the bottom (HDMI cables go downwards)
-            - plane 1 is at the right side (HDMI cables go to the right) If one looks at a VMM3a hybrid (connector to detector readout is on the bottom side), the channel 0 of the VMM 0 is always where the HDMI cable is connected
-        If the planes are correctly used as described above, the VMM IDs are always in icreasing order PER HYBRID (e.g. 14, 15 or e.g. 0, 1)
+            - plane 1 is at the right side (HDMI cables go to the right) If one looks at a VMM3a hybrid (connector to detector readout is on the bottom side), the channel 0 of the VMM 0 is always where the HDMI cable is connected If the planes are correctly used as described above, the VMM IDs are always in icreasing order PER HYBRID (e.g. 14, 15 or e.g. 0, 1)

     -axis: direction of axis.
 Detector, plane and direction flag (if direction flag = 1, axis direction is flipped).
-Detector, plane and direction flag starting and ending with \" and separated by bracket and comma {{{det,plane},flag}, {{det, plane},flag}}
+        Detector, plane and direction flag starting and ending with " and separated by bracket and comma [[[det,plane],flag], [[det, plane],flag]]
         The tuples for the axes are defined as follows:
             - detector (choose a number between 0 and 255)
             - plane (0 or 1)